Cincinnati Bengals: Zac Taylor years (2019–present)

 In Week 1 of the 2022 NFL season, the Bengals lost, 23–20, to the Pittsburgh Steelers in overtime, breaking a three-game winning streak the Bengals had against Pittsburgh.
-After falling to a 4-4 record in Week 8, the Bengals proceeded to win 8 straight games to close the season and earn a 3 seed in the AFC playoffs.
+After falling to a 4–4 record in Week 8, the Bengals proceeded to win 8 straight games to tie a franchise-record for single-season wins and earn a 3 seed in the AFC playoffs.
 They defeated divisional rival Baltimore in the first round 24–17, behind a 98-yard fumble recovery returned for a touchdown by Sam Hubbard.
 Despite missing three starting offensive linemen, the Bengals followed that up with a decisive 27–10 road win over the favored Buffalo Bills to reach a second straight AFC Championship appearance for the first time in franchise history.
-Once again, they faced the Kansas City Chiefs in the Championship Game, but this time they lost 23–20, in another thriller game.
+Once again, they faced the Kansas City Chiefs in the Championship Game, but this time they lost 23–20, in another thrilling game.

+In the 2023 season, during their Week 11 matchup against the Baltimore Ravens, Joe Burrow would suffer a wrist injury that would rule him out the rest of the season.
+The consistent play of backup quarterback Jake Browning kept the Bengals alive in the postseason hunt after Burrow's injury.
+The Bengals finished the season 9–8 and missed the playoffs.

+The 2024 season, with Burrow returning, came with high expectations for the Bengals; however, Cincinnati limped to a 4–8 start to the season thanks primarily to a porous defense; the Bengals lost four games where they scored at least 33 points; an NFL record.
+The team finished strong, winning their final five games to finish with a 9–8 record for the second straight season, however, they missed the playoffs for the second consecutive season after the Denver Broncos shutout the Kansas City Chiefs.
+Burrow led the NFL in passing yards; wide receiver Ja'Marr Chase won the triple crown leading the league in receptions, receiving yards and receiving touchdowns, and defensive end Trey Hendrickson led the league in sacks.

+On April 3, 2025, Bengals executive V.P.
+Katie Blackburn stated that "We could, I guess, go wherever we wanted after this year if we didn't pick the option up" in regards to the team's lease on Paycor Stadium.
+At the time the Bengals were struggling to reach an agreement on the lease with the City of Cincinnati and Hamilton County.
+Blackburn also stated that she likes the stadium's downtown location and hopes to secure the team's future there.
+The Bengals had proposed a $120 million renovation of the stadium which would've seen 90% of the funds raised from taxpayers, which drew fire from Hamilton County commissioners as the Bengals only pay $158,526 in rent per year.